File last modified:

 For his part, Juan Diego responded to her and said to her

-My Lady, Queen, my Beloved Maiden, let me not give you anguish.
+My Lady, Queen, my Beloved Lady, let me not give you anguish.
 Let me not grieve you.
 I will most gladly go to carry out your word.
 I will absolutely not fail to do it, nor do I think the road is painful.
 I will go and carry out your will, but perhaps I won’t be heard, and if I am heard, perhaps I won’t be believed.
 Tomorrow afternoon, when the sun goes down, I will return and tell you how the Governing Priest answers me.
-For now, I respectfully say goodbye to you, my youngest Daughter of God, my Virgin, Lady, Maiden, [so that I may] rest a little.
+For now, I respectfully say goodbye to you, my youngest Daughter of God, my Virgin, Lady, Lady, [so that I may] rest a little.

 And with that he went to his house to rest.

 On the following day, Sunday, while it was still night and everything was still dark, Juan Diego left his house and went straight to Tlatelolco to [attend mass in order to] learn what pertained to God, to be counted in roll call, and then to see the Reverend Bishop.

 Around ten o’clock everything had been taken care of: Mass was over and roll had been called and the crowd had gone away.
 Juan Diego went to the Reverend Bishop’s residence.